 3 Development Line (for Versioned)

 Choose the Development line for which you want to create a deployment package.
 This can be the main line or any branch line.
 For example, you create a package from a maintenance branch line if your want to put a fix you implemented there online.
 Or you create a deployment package from the main line because you are ready to deploy the next big version of your application.

 Choose the Revision of the selected development line for which you want to create a deployment package.
 This is not necessarily the latest revision because you might want to exclude some recently developed functionality.

 5 New Version (for Versioned)

-Choose a version for the deployment package.
-The version consists of four numbers: major version, minor version, patch and revision.
+Choose a New version for the deployment package.
+The version consists of four numbers: Major version, Minor version, Patch, and Revision.
 The revision is fixed and determined by the revision you selected for Revision.

-The other numbers are free to choose but it is wise to use a convention for the numbering.
-Major versions typically contain major new feature or rewrites of existing features.
+You are free to choose the other numbers, but it is wise to use a convention for the numbering.
+Major versions typically contain major new features or rewrites of existing features.
 A minor version contains small new features and fixes.
 A patch solves minor issues and should not change the data model of the application.
 A patch release should be interchangeable with another patch release with no changes to the data.

-The Modeler will show you the latest version that you created a package for (if any).
-You can increase major, minor or patch according to the convention you use.
+The Desktop Modeler will show you the latest version that you created a package for (if any).
+You can increase major, minor, or patch according to the convention you use.

 6 Description (for Versioned)